GoodPBC/userFeedbackApp/README.md

 			13. We are going to add some arguments to our accessToken arrow function and console log them in the body of the function so that we can get a better idea of what is happening
         1. We console.log "accessToken". this is our proof to google that we have permission to access a particular users account
         2. We console.log the refreshToken.
 This helps us update our accessToken at some time interval so that we do not lose access to this persons account
         3. We console.log the profile.
-This gives us user sepcific information regarding each user, such as, dsplay names, fisrt and last name, email etc.
+This gives us user specific information regarding each user, such as, display names, first and last name, email etc.

 ## Adding a Dev start script to our project